Corporate governance 2017

 Related party transactions

-The related party transactions of the members of the Group’s Board of Directors, the members of the Group Management Team and the Managing Directors of Group companies are surveyed annually.
-In the event of business transactions with related parties, Nordic Morning ensures that any potential conflicts of interest are appropriately taken into consideration in decision-making.
-In the event that business transactions with related parties are material from the company’s perspective and they deviate from the ordinary course of business or ordinary market terms, Nordic Morning will provide an explanation of the decision-making procedure concerning the related party transaction in the company’s Corporate Governance Statement.
+The related party transactions of the members of the Group’s Board of Directors and the Managing Directors of Group companies are surveyed annually.
+In the event of business transactions with related parties, Nordic Morning Group ensures that any potential conflicts of interest are appropriately taken into consideration in decision-making.
+In the event that business transactions with related parties are material from the company’s perspective and they deviate from the ordinary course of business or ordinary market terms, Nordic Morning Group will provide an explanation of the decision-making procedure concerning the related party transaction in the company’s Corporate Governance Statement.

 The groups related parties also include the parent company, subsidiaries and associated companies.
 Sales of goods and services conducted with a related party are based on market prices.
 Related party transactions are reported in the notes to the parent company’s financial statements.